 Tragically, the fate of bees is under threat, which threatens the fate of our food supply, pollination essential to agriculture.
 Over the last several years, billions of bees from around the world have disappeared, a phenomenon known as colony collapse disorder.
 One of the strongest theories as to why this is occurring points to pesticide poisoning that causes bees to lose their sense of navigation, never to return to the hive.
 To learn more about colony collapse disorder read Controversy Deepens Over Pesticides and Bee Collapse

-Check out the PBS Special - Silence of the Bees
+Check out the Special on the fate of Bees - Silence of the Bees

 And most importantly, use organic methods of gardening and choose an organic lifestyle.
 The extent to which human health is affected by chemical poisons is equally hazardous.